Household effects

 Depreciation rates for household effects

-We calculate depreciation from the time you took possession of your household effects until they arrived in NZ.
+We calculate depreciation from the time you took possession of your household effects until they arrived in New Zealand.

 Period of ownership and use overseas | Depreciation deduction |